al-moreno/MongoDB/Unit 1/Lesson.md

 13. While in the .bash_prifile, enter the lowercase i on your keyboard which should result in enabling the insert mode.
 You can confirm you are on the insert mode if you see "--INSERT--" on your terminal screen.
 Enter the following command:
 "alias mongod="/c/Program\ files/MongoDB/Server/versionnumber/bin/mongod.exe" followed by
-"alias mongo="/c/Program\ files/MongoDB/Server/versionnumber/bin/mongo.exe" where the versionnumber is the number of the version you downloaded up to the first digit after the decimal.
+"alias mongo="/c/Program\ files/MongoDB/Server/versionnumber/bin/mongo.exe" where the version number is the number of the version you downloaded up to the first digit after the decimal.

 Here's an example of what mine would look like: